-Under a "limited access order" the firms cannot be treated fairly (hence, uniformly), but always compete for various formal and informal privileges121.
-In statistical terms it means that the variations of responds concerning the business environment and some other parameters should be significantly higher under the limited access order, and this variation should decline in transition.
-Thus, standard deviation of responses can be considered as an indicator of its deepness.
+Under a "limited access order" the firms cannot be treated fairly (hence, uniformly), but always compete for various formal and informal privileges124.
+In statistical terms it means that the variations of responses concerning the business environment and some other parameters should be significantly higher under the limited access order, and this variation should decline under transition.